afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 ## Observer Pattern Reactivity

 Usually reactivity in a React application is achieved through immutable state which is passed down through the top of the component tree.
-While this technically could be done, it's not particularly friendly to game engine design concepts.
-Game objects are inherently "live" instantiated objects from custom base classes.
+While this approach could technically work, it's not well-suited to game engine design patterns.
+Game objects are inherently "live" objects with custom base classes.

 One could, in theory, manually serialize and deserialize the scene on every change, but that'd be clunky and non-performant - especially if you want to inspect state _while in play mode_.
-Instead I use an Observer pattern to listen for extenal state changes to trigger a re-render.
+Instead I use an Observer pattern to listen for external state changes to trigger a re-render.

 The GameObject base class implements `subscribe` and `updateSubscribers`.
 Any time updateSubscribers is called, any subscriber's callback will be triggered.
 For the default inspector, this is done automatically for you.
 If you implement a custom inspector, you must manually call it.